familbabayev/bhos-qa-labs/uat_report.md

 ##### Findings & Output

-Out of all 11 test, 9 of them passed and the 2 - Password change and PIN change failed because, these functionalities were not available and missing.
+Out of all 11 tests, 9 of them passed and the 2 - Password change and PIN change failed because, these functionalities were not available and missing.